-5.10.
+- 4.9.
 Lifting property as a rule to linearise the order.
 We find this very trivial and short remark noteworthy.
 After applying the lifting property $A \longrightarrow B \land X \longrightarrow Y$ to a square $A \longrightarrow B \longrightarrow Y, A \longrightarrow X \longrightarrow Y$ the order on the four vertices becomes linear: $A \longrightarrow B \longrightarrow X \longrightarrow Y$.
-This reduces the number of arrows needed to represent the order, for example in the chain-merge data structure.
+This reduces the number of arrows needed to represent the order, for example in the chain-merge data structure. - 4.9.1.

-5.10.1.
 Models of Meaning.
 We propose that these diagram chasing rules may serve as a useful model of meaning of sentences in a point-set textbook: the reason to utter a sentence in a proof is to transfer the (mathematical structure of) the corresponding diagram to the listener.
 The features of this model is that it ignores the grammar (and allows for meaning of ungrammatical, incomplete sentences) and it is aware of the shared context, namely that (we assume that) both parties share knowledge of point-set topology.

-5.10.2.
+4.9.2.
 A fully automatic problem solver with human-style output of Ganesalingam-Gowers.
-We wonder if our approach can be used to write an automatic theorem prover (problem solver) similar in purpose to that of Ganesalingam-Gowers, albeit in a different and more POINT-SET TOPOLOGY AS DIAGRAM CHASING COMPUTATIONS A DRAFT OF A RESEARCH PROPOSALI9 restricted mathematical domain.
+We wonder if our approach can be used to write an automatic theorem prover (problem solver) similar in purpose to that of Ganesalingam-Gowers, albeit in a different and more restricted mathematical domain.
 In their own words, they "describe a program that solves elementary mathematical problems, mostly but not exclusively in metric space theory, and presents the solutions in a form that is hard to distinguish from solutions that human mathematicians might write. [...]
 It would not be able to produce human-style output if it did not mirror very closely the way that human mathematicians think."
 Our program shall aim to solve elementary problems in point-set topology and use diagram chasing as its internal data format.
-One hopes that for elementary problems, diagram chasing proofs remain close enough to human-style proofs that an automatic translation is possible, essentially reversing the process done in §4.
-We also note that the solution of the second problem presented on the first page of [GG] is in point-set topology and, from our point of view, employs an argument using the lifting property $\{\bullet, \bullet\} \longrightarrow \{\bullet\} \land X \xrightarrow{f} Y$ of an injection.
-In §4.3 we discuss a problem analysed by [GG,§2.2].
+One hopes that for elementary problems, diagram chasing proofs remain close enough to human-style proofs that an automatic translation is possible, essentially reversing the process done in §3.
+We also note that the solution of the second problem presented on the first page of [GG] is in point-set topology and, from our point of view, employs an argument using the lifting property $\{\bullet, \bullet\} \longrightarrow \{\bullet\} \times X \xrightarrow{f} Y$ of an injection.
+In §3.3 we discuss a problem analysed by [GG,§2.2].